Find Trade Colleges

 73% Freshmen Loans

-There are 329 full-time undergraduates at Concorde Career College - Aurora, and 329 students altogether.
+The total student population at Concorde Career College - Aurora is 329, which includes 329 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-The school doesn’t accept everyone who applies - it has an acceptance rate of 83%.
+About 83% of students who apply get accepted.
 Around 19% of accepted students are men, and 81% are women.

 73% of Concorde Career College - Aurora students take out loans to afford college costs.
 The typical student loan amount is $7,026 a year.
 The student loan default rate of 2.9% means most graduates are not struggling to pay off their loans.